 Other sources of caffeine

 Other beverages containing caffeine include tea, sodas, and energy drinks.
-Tea and sodas generally have less caffeine than coffee, while some energy drink brands may have two to three times the amount of caffeine in a coffee drink, according to the FDA.
+Tea and sodas generally have less caffeine than coffee, while some energy drinks may have

 - lowering the risk of Parkinson’s disease, type 2 diabetes, and Alzheimer’s disease

-- helping protect cells from damage due to high levels of antioxidants
+- helping protect cells from damage through its high levels of antioxidants

 - lowering the risk of death